Murder of Stephen Tibble: Bomb factory

 The police discovered that the flat in Fairholme Road that Quinn had been seen entering was a bomb factory.
 The basement was found to contain enough bomb-making equipment to make half a dozen high-explosive bombs.
 Also found were an automatic pistol and ammunition as well as English and Irish money, wigs and a letter addressed to Joe O'Connell, another IRA volunteer.
 The landlord stated to police that a "Michael Wilson" occupied the flat.

 The discovery of the factory led police to identify four other suspects, who later became known as the Balcombe Street gang after they held a couple hostage in the Balcombe Street Siege in Marylebone.
 The London-based IRA active service unit had been responsible for a series of bombings and killings in England.
-This included the inadvertent car-bomb killing of Dr. Gordon Hamilton-Fairley, a cancer specialist who was not the target, and the assassination of Ross McWhirter, a conservative political activist and a co-founder of the Guinness Book of Records; he was shot on his doorstep by the unit after he offered a reward for their capture.
+This included the inadvertent car-bomb killing of Gordon Hamilton-Fairley, a cancer specialist who was not the target, and the assassination of Ross McWhirter, a conservative political activist and a co-founder of the Guinness Book of Records; he was shot on his doorstep by the unit after he offered a reward for their capture.

 Aftermath

 Quinn escaped to Dublin where he was later arrested for assaulting a police officer.
 One of the plain-clothed officers who encountered him in the London incident identified him, but extradition from the Republic of Ireland to the United Kingdom was refused by the Irish courts.
 After serving a prison sentence in Ireland for IRA membership, Quinn, a US citizen of Irish and Mexican descent, returned to San Francisco shortly after his release.

 Quinn was arrested in California by the Federal Bureau of Investigation in 1981 after the US government approved an extradition request from British authorities.
 He then instigated a seven-year battle against extradition to the UK.
 Quinn was extradited to England in 1988 and was tried and found guilty of murder.
 He was sentenced to life imprisonment in February 1988 with a recommended minimum sentence of thirty years.
 Quinn served eleven years in Portaloise prison before he was released in April 1999, along with the rest of the Balcombe Street gang, under the terms of the Good Friday Agreement.

 Sympathetic members of the public donated money to Tibble's widow.
-He was posthumously awarded the Queen's Police Medal for gallantry and a memorial was erected at the spot where he was killed on Charleville Road in Barons Court.
+He was posthumously awarded the Queen's Police Medal for gallantry (the last award of that medal to a British police officer for gallantry rather than distinguished service) and a memorial was erected at the spot where he was killed on Charleville Road in Barons Court.